Shopify/shopify-app-js/README.md

 # Shopify API and app tools for JavaScript

-This repository contains packages you can use to interact with Shopify's APIs and create apps using TypeScript / JavaScript.
+This repository contains packages you can use to interact with Shopify's APIs.
+You can use these packages to create clients for those APIs directly, or to create apps using TypeScript / JavaScript.

 It is organized as a [monorepo](https://monorepo.tools/), which includes multiple packages that can be used together.